TodePond/Lilypad/pages/intent.md

 > **Rationale:**
 >
 > 1. This is more of a secondary goal that helps to achieve the other goals.
-> 2. It also helps to stop the server becoming too cliquey, and helps to stop the server becoming dominated by a few people.
+> 2. It also helps to stop the server becoming too cliquey, and becoming dominated by a few people.